Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 There are of course some talents/abilities that are under/overtuned, but balancing is still ongoing so that's not of much concern right now.

-Finally, some small tweaks to rage generation would greatly increase the fluidity of the spec and allow it to perform much more consistently between single target and AoE.
+Finally, some small tweaks to rage generation would greatly increase the fluidity of the spec and allow it to perform much more consistently between single-target and AoE.

 All in all, Prot is looking good, it just needs some adjustments here and there to turn it into a truly great spec.